-Patient case lists that fail to provide the required information, have not been prepared in the required format, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disgualify the candidate from admission to the oral examination.
+Patient case lists that fail to provide the required information, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disqualify the candidate from admission to the Certifying examination.
+The candidate is personally responsible for the proper preparation, de-identified accuracy, and completeness of the case lists.

 The completeness and accuracy of submitted case lists are subject to audit by the ABOG.
 All audits will be conducted in accordance with the provisions of the HIPAA Privacy Rule.
-Permission to conduct on-site audits will be required of each candidate prior to final approval to take the oral examination.
+Permission to conduct onsite audits will be required of each candidate prior to final approval to take the Certifying Examination.